Cynthia Hesdra: Trials after her death and legacy

 Many people testified during the trials, including several expert witnesses.
 Ultimately, the courts decided that Cynthia's will was legitimate and awarded the estate to her husband.
 Ironically, when Edward Hesdra died, there was a dispute concerning his will.
 Much of Cynthia D Hesdra's fortune was lost in all of the litigation and much of what was left went to several charities and to the state.

 On Monday, May 18, 2015, the Toni Morrison Society's Bench by the Road project honored Cynthia D Hesdra in Nyack, New York with the dedication of a bench in Nyack's Memorial Park.
 Toni Morrison was present for the dedication.
 The Nyack Bench is one of the first twenty benches dedicated by the Toni Morrison Society to honor the contributions of individuals and organizations of the African Diaspora in the U.S. and beyond.

 Lori Latrice Book

-There is a book written by Lori L Martin, a sociology professor and Nyack native, which describes the story of not only the Hesdra family, but also of Nyack and the surrounding area, their connection to the Underground railway and the court cases after the death of Ms. Hesdra and the management of her fortune.
-It is not only an account of the experience of this family, but of African Americans as a whole during the late 1700s to mid 1800s.
+There is a book written by Lori L Martin, a sociology professor and Nyack native, which describes the story of not only the Hesdra family, but also of Nyack and the surrounding area, their connection to the Underground railway and the court cases after the death of Hesdra and the management of her fortune.
+It is not only an account of the experience of this family, but of African Americans as a whole during the late 18th to mid 19-century.